MambaxX55/VulnDetecter/README.md

 ```

 You can view the appearance of the program in the **Images** folder.

 ## 👎​ **Considerations and Potential Issues** 👎​

 To discover the IP of the machine, VulnHubDetecter looks for the MAC address 08:00:27, which corresponds to VirtualBox (VB) services.
 This is because most VulnHub machines are designed for VB.
 Therefore, if you have any other VB machines running apart from the one you are using, it is quite likely that it will detect those instead of the VulnHub machine.
 In that case, it may not work correctly.
 In that case the tool **would not** work.

+Some solutions to this problem would be:

+- Close the other running VB virtual machines (except for the one where you are using the tool).
+- Manually change the MAC address in the network settings of the other machines so that it does not match 08:00:27.

+If you use VMWare, this problem should not occur as the MAC addresses would not match, unless there is another machine designed for VB that is active.

 ## 👨‍💻 **Farewell**